 - Allow the engine to cool completely before servicing the spark arrestor. - 2.
-Remove the two or three screws (varies by model) holding the cover plate which retains the spark arrestor to the muffler. - 3.
-Remove the spark arrestor screen. - Carefully remove the carbon deposits from the spark arrestor screen with a wire brush.
+Remove the screws holding the cover plate which retains the spark arrestor to the muffler. - 3.
+Remove the spark arrestor screen. - 4.
+Carefully remove the carbon deposits from the spark arrestor screen with a wire brush.

-- See your model's parts list for specified type of spark arrestor. - 5.
-Replace the spark arrestor if it is damaged. - 6.
+- 5. Replace the spark arrestor if it is damaged. - 6.
 Position the spark arrestor on the muffler and attach with the screws removed in step 2.

-Failure to clean the spark arrestor will result in degraded engine performance.
+Failure to clean the spark arrestor will result in poor engine performance.